pfdubois/BridgeBidding/source/AdvancedRunouts.rst

 -------------------------------

 .. index::
-   pair:runout;Escape from Moscow
+   pair: runout; Escape from Moscow
-   pair:runout;D.O.N.T.
+   pair: convention; Escape from Moscow
-   pair:convention;Escape from Moscow
+   single: D.O.N.T.; as a runout

 Escape from Moscow wins the prize for best name.
 It is one of a family of D.O.N.T.-like runouts.